ansys/pystk/doc/source/api/ansys/stk/core/graphics/ConstantDisplayConditionFactory.rst

 ConstantDisplayConditionFactory
 ===============================

-.. py:class:: ConstantDisplayConditionFactory
+.. py:class:: ansys.stk.core.graphics.ConstantDisplayConditionFactory

-   Bases: py:obj:`~IConstantDisplayConditionFactory`
+   Bases: py:obj:`~ansys.stk.core.graphics.IConstantDisplayConditionFactory`

    A display condition that evaluates to a user-defined value.
 This is commonly used to hide primitives by assigning to a primitive a display condition that always returns false.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: ConstantDisplayConditionFactory

 Overview
 --------